 The Sony Xperia Z5 launched in 2015, but it's still a very good smartphone, with an amazing camera that offers 23 megapixels and a new hybrid auto focus mode designed to help you get the right shot, first time, every time.
 However, due to the age of the Xperia Z5, it is becoming increasingly difficult to find new deals with the handset in stock.
 This is why we've included deals with refurbished handsets as well.
 These are handsets that have been returned and have been inspected and tested to ensure they are fully operational and in good quality.
-They aren't quite brand new, but they are as good as, and can help you knock some serious dosh off your monthly bill.

 We've tested the Xperia Z5 and can attest to the excellent camera and it's also got great battery life and a lovely 5.2-inch IPS full HD screen.
 As usual with the Z series, it's also waterproof and this year comes with a fingerprint scanner for added security and easier unlocking.

 On this page you'll find all of the best Xperia Z5 deals so you can be sure you get the best price for the Sony phone.
 Contracts have now completely dried up however, so you'll have to buy the phone outright and combine it with a belting SIM only deal.